Advance of Pay and Methods of Repayment

 - Advance: an individual assigned to, from or between overseas assignments may receive an advance of up to four months’ net pay.

-- Eligibility: To recognise the extra initial setting up costs, personnel assigned to UK appointments overseas within: UK headquarters and formations; NATO, EU and other International Organisation headquarters; loan service appointments; UK attachés, advisers and embassy-based Service support; PJOBS (continuity posts and overseas assignments) of 12 months or more duration; and BATUK assignments of 12 months or more duration.
+- Eligibility: To recognise the extra initial setting up costs, SP assigned to UK appointments overseas within: UK headquarters and formations; NATO, EU and other International Organisation headquarters; loan service appointments; UK attachés, advisers and embassy-based Service support; PJOBS (continuity posts and overseas assignments) of 12 months or more duration; and BATUK/BATUS/BATUB assignments of 12 months or more duration.

-- Ineligibility: Those personnel serving on operational temporary assignments are excluded, irrespective of the duration.
+- Ineligibility: Those SP serving on operational temporary assignments are excluded, irrespective of the duration.

-- Repayment: the advance will be repaid in 12 monthly instalments although an individual may elect to pay off the debt more quickly if they choose.
+- Repayment: the advance will be repaid within 12 months although an individual may elect to pay off the debt more quickly if they choose.

-Applying For Advance of Pay: Applications for Advance of Pay are to be made using form JPA E004.
-Completed forms for personnel with an assignment to the USA should be forwarded to their current Unit HR.
-Forms for personnel on departure from the USA should be emailed to BDSUS SpGp at [email protected]
+Applying For Advance of Pay: Applications are to be made using form JPA E004.
+Completed forms for SP with an assignment to the USA should be forwarded to their current Unit HR.
+Forms for SP on departure from the USA should be emailed to Unit HR.
+(Email address at bottom of page).

 - It can be taken in a lump sum direct from pay.